sasiqwerty/Mind/output-process.md

 Administration > Options > Connection Components

 IMG-20231015-WA0060.jpg
-When the CPM connects to a database, which interface is most commonly used?
+Q: When the CPM connects to a database, which interface is most commonly used?
+A : (2) ODBC

-Kerberos
+1. Kerberos
-ODBC
+2. ODBC
-VBScript
+3. VBScript
-Sybase
+4. Sybase

 IMG-20231015-WA0061.jpg

-What is the correct process to install a custom platform from the CyberArk Marketplace?
+question : What is the correct process to install a custom platform from the CyberArk Marketplace?
+ans : Download the platform from the Marketplace and import it using fhe PVWA

 Locate the custom platform in the Marketplace and click Import
 Download the platform from the Marketplace and import it using fhe PVWA